 - 3 medium potatoes in cubes

-- 300 gr. frozen split peas or green peas
+- 300 gr. fresh shelled or frozen green peas

 - 1 teaspoon Turmeric

 - 100 gr. (soy) cream or 2 tbsp ground cashews